Rozanova/App-Design/Syllabus.md

 speak to Professor Hamilton.

 ### Academic Integrity
-Academic dishonesty is prohibited in The City University of New York.
+Academic dishonesty is prohibited in Queens College of New York.
 Penalties for academic dishonesty include academic sanctions, such as failing or otherwise reduced grades, and/or disciplinary sanctions, including suspension or expulsion.
 Cheating is the unauthorized use or attempted use of material, information, notes, study aids, devices or communication during